Keyboard shortcuts

 B: X Y Z;

-If you have a historical grammar definition that is left recursive, which in deed is possible for instance because of the ubiquity of Yacc/Bison grammar descriptions, you should allow for extra time and effort to convert it to a working right recursive one.
+If you have a historical grammar definition that is left-recursive (common in Yacc/Bison grammar descriptions), allow extra time and effort to convert it to a right-recursive form.

-parol currently provides no special support for this phase except that it is able to detect left recursions in your grammar.
+parol currently does not provide special support for this phase, except for detecting left recursions in your grammar.